(A) The term "board" means the Ohio state cosmetology and barber board.

 (Q) "Inactive" means a practicing license, advanced practice license, or instructor license so classified for reasons defined in section 4713.61 of the Revised Code.

 (R) An "examiner" means an individual to whom the board has given the authority to administer theoretical and practical examinations for licenses and certifications.
-An examiner may be an employee or may be a consultant for the board.
+An examiner may be an employee of the board or a consultant for the board.

 (S) "Exfoliation" means the sloughing off of non-living (dead) skin cells by very superficial and non-invasive means.